Home

 • Drink warm or hot liquids with your meal.

-• Ice cold drinks can slow down the digestive process, think of it as putting ice on a muscle.
+• Ice-cold drinks can slow down the digestive process, think of it as putting ice on a muscle.
 The muscle stiffens and does not function as well.
 Warm or room temperature water, juice, or decaf tea will encourage proper digestion.
 (Just remember the traffic jam – drink liquids prior to meals)

 • Eat at regular meals times.

 • It is important to be regular with what you eat and the times of day you eat.
 Eating similar food groups and at similar times each day has a regulating effect on your digestive system.
-Regular in means regular out.

-• Over consumption is the number one cause of indigestion.
+• Overconsumption is the number one cause of indigestion.
 Our brain signals the feeling of fullness about ten minutes after we're actually full.
 So stop eating before you are full.
 Odds are you'll feel full ten minutes later!

 • Chew your food completely and don't talk while eating.